-There are a number of cultural and social activities for students at Park University, including plays, lectures, dances, concerts, athletic events, and other forms of entertainment and education.
+here are a number of cultural and social including plays, lectures, dances, concerts, athletic events, and other forms of entertainment and education.
 There are traditional events such as Fright Night, Spring Fling, Harvest Festival, International Dinner, and Christmas on the River.
 The Park Student Activities Board (PSAB) programs co-curricular events for the Kansas City Area.
 Some events, such as International Talk Like a Pirate Day, are celebrated at all the Park University campuses.
 Many events are open to all Campus Centers.
 For more information, please call (816) 584-6377 or check the online Activities Calendar, available through the Student Life home page at: www.park.edu/student-life.